 Bannockburn Pinot Noir 2003

-We maintain a small library of select back vintage magnum (1500ml) bottles in our cellars at Bannockburn Vineyards.
-Due to low stock level of aged magnums, sales limited to 3 per customer.
+We maintain a small library of select back vintage bottles in our cellars at Bannockburn Vineyards.

 Minimum Order 6 Units (straight or mixed)

 - Tasting Notes

-Primarily MV6 clone of Pinot Noir grown at our Olive Tree Hill vineyard, planted in 1976.
+MV6 clone of Pinot Noir from some of our oldest vines.
 The soils are predominantly volcanic, dark loam and clay over limestone base.
-Poor weather during flowering reduced the crop to about 1 ton/acre.
-Hand harvested in March.
+After a warm growing season fruit in excellent condition was hand harvested in February.

 - Fruit in excellent condition was fermented utilising indigenous yeast, punchdowns occurring 2 or 3 times a day for 25 days.
 Pressed to tank, then racked to barriques (Damy cooperage, 25% new) for élevage.

 - Blended and bottled on site with light filtration in May 2004.

 Bright red with shades of development.
-Attractive and concentrated berry fruits with forest floor complexity after 15 years in bottle.
-The retention of cleansing acidity and structure combined with bottle development makes it an excellent and interesting wine to share with a group of like-minded friends.
+Attractive and lively berry fruits from a warmer season, with forest floor complexity after 15 years in bottle.
+The retention of cleansing acidity and structure combined with bottle development makes for an excellent food wine to share with like-minded friends.